butzopower/natsu/README.md

         if !p.Trained {
             print("ah, it slobbered me")
         }
-    case string:
-        // shouldn't be matchable
-        print("uh wut")
-    default:
-        // shouldn't be required
+    case string: // ❌ allowed as can not check exhaustively print("uh wut")
-        print("there is no pet?")
+    default:     // ❌ required as can not check exhaustively print("there is no pet?")
     }
 }